CUK Shareholder/Stockholder Letter Transcript:

 obligation to disseminate, after the date of this document, any updates or revisions to any such forwardlooking statements to reflect any change in expectations or events, conditions or circumstances on which

-any such statements are based.
-Forward-looking and other statements in this document may also address our
+Forward-looking and other statements in this document may also address our sustainability progress, plans,

-addition, historical, current, and forward-looking sustainability- and climate-related statements may be based
+and forward-looking sustainability- and climate-related statements may be based on standards and tools for

-on standards and tools for measuring progress that are still developing, internal controls and processes
+measuring progress that are still developing, internal controls and processes that continue to evolve, and

-that continue to evolve, and assumptions and predictions that are subject to change in the future and may
+assumptions and predictions that are subject to change in the future and may not be generally shared.

 Strategic Report